Romanian housing market growing strongly

-Housing loans increased by 12.7% y-o-y in October 2017 to RON 64.56 billion (US$ 16.60 billion), according to the National Bank of Romania.
-From 2008 to 2016 housing loans outstanding surged by 17.5% annually.
+However mortgage growth has not stalled.
+Housing loans increased by 10.4% y-o-y in November 2019 to RON 80.39 billion (US$ 18.66 billion), according to the National Bank of Romania.

 Rental yields in Bucharest are good

-A 70 sq. m. apartment in Bucharest can be rented for around €550 (US$ 608) per month, while a 120 sq. m. apartment can be rented for just under a thousand euro per month.
+A 70 sq. m. apartment in Bucharest can be rented for around €550 (US$ 610) per month, while a 120 sq. m. apartment can be rented for just under a thousand euro per month.

 - For first-time homebuyers, the government extends a state guarantee of 50% to banks, up to €60,000;

 - VAT on properties with an area of up to 120 square metres is reduced to 5%.

 Romania’s total dwelling stock was more than 9 million units last year, almost 15% larger than in 2000, according to the National Institute of Statistics (NIS).